Whales & Bears Kayak Adventure

 During this part of your Whales & Bears Kayaking Adventure you will kayak, sleep in safari tents, enjoy campfires and eat delicious food.

-In addition, you will have the opportunity to participate in wilderness activities such as soaking in a wood-fired hot tub, relaxing in a native style sauna, and (for the brave) plunging into the mountain-fed glacial stream.
+In addition, you will have the opportunity to participate in wilderness activities such as soaking in a wood-fired hot tub, relaxing in a beachfront sauna, and (for the brave) plunging into the mountain-fed glacial stream.

 Wildlife: Orcas, Bears and Humpback Whales

-Your Whales & Bears Kayaking Adventure begins with a covered boat tour with the region’s top rated operator.
+Your Whales & Bears Kayaking Adventure begins with a 6 hour covered boat or zodiac tour with the region’s top rated operator.

 June through August is prime time to explore the Discovery Passage and surrounding islands.
 Home to some of the world’s most spectacular wildlife.
 Your guide will seek out Dalls Porpoise, Pacific White Sided Dolphins, Sea Lions, Eagles and Black Bears.

-September is Grizzy Bear Season!
-Trips during this time travel aboard a high-speed covered boat into the Orford River Valley.
+Trips from August 25th to the end of the season travel aboard a high-speed covered boat into the Orford River Valley.
 Once you arrive the Holmalco First Nation will invite you onto their traditional territory.
 Climbing up onto their bear viewing platforms you will have an unobstructed view of Grizzly Bears as they roam the river banks and feed on the spawning salmon.

 Then, it’s onto finding Whales.
-Departing early in the morning on your third day, you will meet the water taxi at Fisherman’s Wharf to take you north to the Wildcoast Orca Camp in Johnstone Strait.
+Departing early in the morning on your third day, you will meet the water taxi at Campbell River Whale Watching to take you north to the Wildcoast Orca Camp in Johnstone Strait.

 Camp is ideally located next to the Michael Biggs Robson Bight Ecological Reserve, home to the Orca Rubbing Beaches.
 It’s an excellent launch point to go kayaking in killer whale territory.
 Over 500 Orca (Killer Whales) travel through this part of the coast.